toladata/Knowledgebase/en/12-learn-toladata/unit-1-general-introduction-to-toladata/needs-self-assessment.md

 <quiz>
 <question>
-<p>I am familiar with cloud based data storage services, like GoogleDrive.</p>
+<p>I am familiar with cloud based data storage services, like GoogleDrive or OneDrive.</p>
 <answer correct>Yes</answer>
 <answer>No</answer>
 <explanation>TolaData is a cloud based software that can easily communicate with other similarly built tools, so familiarity with them is very helpful.
 Take a look at GoogleDrive to setup your own cloud storage space.</explanation>